cryptopunksnotdead/legal/README.md

 >
 > Banned 3 hours ago.

-I (Gerald Bauer, from Austria with a nine-year club and verified-email user reddit account) am the founder / admin / mod of this r/CryptoPunksDev forum/subreddit on reddit with a 3 year or more history and hundreds of posts.
+I (Gerald Bauer, from Austria with a nine-year club and verified-email user reddit account) am the founder / mod of this r/CryptoPunksDev forum/subreddit on reddit with a 3 year or more history and hundreds of posts.

 Note: The r/CryptoPunksDev is an education initiative to help with warning about crypto fraud / scams (and, thus, some might be unhappy like the anonymous crypto brother filing the harassment report abuse).